-So what is file sharing?
+What is file sharing?

-What are the identity theft risks?
+What are the identity-theft risks?

-So what?
-I don’t use file-sharing software.
+What if I don’t use file-sharing software?